baychub/cb-gsg/getting-started.md

 ### See live RFID tag information
 The Tag Statistics window shows low-level detail about each individual tag the RSP sensors communicate with, including signal strength and when it was last read.
-1. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.
+1. Click the three-bar menu button to the left of the Dashboard page heading to open the navigation [insert zoomed pic]
+2.

 ## Viewing RFID data in Other Ways